devvsakib/power-the-web/README.md

 - Make Sure you commit your changes in a new branch.
 - Make Sure you Give proper name to your files describing the addition.
 - Also Make Sure you comment your code wherever necessary.
+- Make sure the eslint `Compiled successfully!` doesn't show you a warning.

 ## REPO STATUS